SU2 code

-SU2 (formerly Stanford University Unstructured) is a suite of open-source software tools written in C++ for the numerical solution of partial differential equations (PDE) and performing PDE-constrained optimization.
-The primary applications are computational fluid dynamics and aerodynamic shape optimization, but has been extended to treat more general equations such as electrodynamics and chemically reacting flows.
-SU2 supports continuous and discrete adjoint for calculating the sensitivities/gradients of a scalar field.
+SU2 (formerly Stanford University Unstructured) is a suite of open-source software tools written in C++ and Python for the numerical solution of partial differential equations (PDE) and performing PDE-constrained optimization.
+While initially developed for aerodynamics and compressible flow, it has evolved into a general-purpose multiphysics framework capable of simulating incompressible and compressible flows across all Mach regimes, species transport, conjugate heat transfer and combustion.

+The framework is specialized for gradient-based design optimization using integrated continuous and discrete adjoint solvers.
+A distinguishing feature for researchers is its use of algorithmic differentiation (AD) to provide exact discrete adjoint sensitivities for complex multiphysics chains, including fluid-structure interaction (FSI) and conjugate heat transfer.
+It supports unstructured meshes and offers extensibility through User Defined Functions (UDFs) and high-level Python wrappers.

+To stimulate development and use of the software, the SU2 Foundation was established as a non-profit organization to coordinate the global community of users and developers.
+SU2 is released under the GNU Lesser General Public License (LGPL) version 2.1.

 Developers

 SU2 is being developed by individuals and organized teams around the world.
-The SU2 Lead Developers are: Dr. Francisco Palacios and Dr. Thomas D. Economon.
+The original SU2 Lead Developers are: Dr. Francisco Palacios and Dr. Thomas D. Economon.

 The most active groups developing SU2 are: